PAESCAL-SciDAC5/task-notes-integration-to-E3SM/info/doc_e3sm_test_suites.md

     },
 ```

-Note that the `.eam-...` strings occuring after the compset names are the so-called "testmods" used for specifying namelist changes or `xmlchange` commands needed for the tests, see [explanation here](doc_testmods.md).
+Note that the `.eam-...` strings occuring after compset names are the so-called "testmods", which specify namelist changes or `xmlchange` commands needed for the tests, see [explanation here](doc_testmods.md).

 ## The "super-BFB" test suite